Fancy going away somewhere special this winter, to enjoy sunshine, sights or some rest and relaxation?

 The medieval city boasts a 12th-century church, numerous canals, and street after street of chocolate shops.

 Mexico, Costa Rica, Nicaragua – these three fascinating Central American countries ought to be on everyone’s holiday wish-list.
 And on a cruise, you can tick off all three on one break away.

 Even better, when it’s dark, cold and miserable in February in the UK, in Central America you’d be able to sit back aboard a cruise ship enjoying temperatures around a very pleasant 25°C. Really, what are you waiting for?

 Ports in Mexico, popular with cruises, include the lively resort of Cabo San Lucas, with its distinctive rock formation arch, and Zihuatanejo, a traditional town that was once a sleepy fishing village, close to the cosmopolitan city of Ixtapa.

 When not off sightseeing, stay on deck and keep your eyes on the sea – during the winter months, pods of whales are known to frequent the waters.

-If you love watching wildlife, then a highlight of your cruise will be visiting Costa Rica, home to over 500,000 species, hundreds endemic to the country.
+If you love watching wildlife, then a highlight of your cruise will be visiting Costa Rica, home to over 500,000 species, hundreds of which are indigenous to the country.